 MEETING WITH VOO VOO

-GRAFFITI AND QUARRY CONCERT
+GRAFFITI AND QUARRY CONCERTS

 MUSICAL PROJECTS AND KITON ART

-When in 2008 he invented music and art festival Different Sounds in Lublin it was like settling in a very familiar space as he had been living in the Old Town even before it became such a popular place.
-The idea to locate the stage keeping Trynitarska Tower, the building that is constant in panorama of the city, in the background was genius in its evidence.
-Despite so many other events occurring in the Main Square of the Old Town, no one used the location idea is such an inspiring and perfect way.
-‘Different Sounds’ were also a precedent idea based on partnership and cooperation of private company and Lublin City Council.
+When in 2008 he started the music and arts festival Different Sounds in Lublin, it was like settling in a very familiar space as he had been living in the Old Town even before it became such a popular place.
+The idea of locating the stage with a view towards Trynity Tower, a building which is an inseprable part of Lublin’s cityscape, was genius.
+Despite the fact that so many different events had been taking place in the Old Town’s main square, no one had thought to use the location in such an inspiring and perfect way.
+Different Sounds at the time served to introduce the innovative idea of a partnership between a private company and the City of Lublin.

-This is the festival located in the city space, however considering the size of Lublin’s Main Square it is very close-circle.
-It offers the music which is far from common tendencies and commerce, which is artistically ambitious and prone to experiments, seeking and synthesising variety of musical world.
-During the first edition of the festival performed: Morcheeba (Great Britain), Club des Belugas (Germany), Trebunie Tutki & Twinkle Brothers (Poland/Jamaica), Voo Voo & Haydamaky (Poland/Ukraine), Kroke, Kairos, MP3, Motion Trio, Osjan, Martyna Jakubowicz, Waglewski Fisz Emade, Waglewski & Maleńczuk, Marcin Masecki Trio.
-The music was – and still is – accompanied by music work shops, exhibitions and discussions that referred to the place and role of Lublin being on the border of former and present influences of West and East.
-Festival’s events always use the space around the Main Square, like aged Dominican Monastery or Old Town’s cafes and pubs.
+It’s worthwhile to recall that the first edition of the festival featured such stars as: Morcheeba (Great Britain), Club des Belugas (Germany), Trebunie Tutki & Twinkle Brothers (Poland/Jamaica), Voo Voo & Haydamaky (Poland/Ukraine), Kroke, Kairos, MP3, Motion Trio, Osjan, Martyna Jakubowicz, Waglewski Fisz Emade, Waglewski & Maleńczuk, Marcin Masecki Trio.
+The music was – and still is – accompanied by music workshops, exhibitions and discussions that referred to the place and role of Lublin’s as the gate / border between old and current influences of the West and the East.
+The events within the festival always make use of the space around the Old Town’s main square, like the ancient Dominican |Monastery or cafes and pubs.

-One of Lublin’s newspapers wrote then: ‘It is important that Lublin has finally seen concerts of world class performers, which was not possible so far.
-It is important that for these few days we could feel like citizens of a proper European city with its own decent musical festival, for till now we could only feel like musical backwater that should be left in order to listen to some good music.’
+One of Lublin-based newspapers wrote at the time: “It is important that Lublin has finally seen concerts by world-class performers, which didn’t seem possible so far.
+It is important that over the last few days, we were able to feel like citizens of a respectable European city with its own decent music festival because thus far it has always felt like our city is some musical backwater and to find good music one has had to leave”..

-WITH THE VIEW TO VISTULA RIVER
+WITH A VIEW OF THE VISTULA RIVER

-Apart from Lublin Mirosław Olszówka had another beloved place, Janowiec by Vistula river; a small town that was promoted – mainly owing to Olszówka’s actions – as a competitive, quiet alter ego for Kazimierz Dolny.
-In 2002 he created and conducted ‘Janowiec association’.
+Aside from Lublin, Mirosław Olszówka had another beloved place – Janowiec upon the Vistula, a city promoted – largely owing to Olszówka’s actions – as a rival, quiet alter ego of Kazimierz Dolny.
+In 2002 he founded and ran “Stowarzyszenie Janowiec” – Janowiec Association.

-First of all, he brought Janowiec castle to live (as well as Granary and Barn that belong to Nadwiślanskie Museum) that used to be only a picturesque ruin; he started to organize there some balls (discontinued… 200 years before), ‘Theatre Picnics’, ‘Castle Bonefire’, performances ‘Light and sound’, Cabaret Meetings’ and, of course, concerts.
-He even invented some local bread, yeast ‘Knight of Janowiec’, moreover he financed castle trumpet call.
-He found a beautiful meadow right at the foot of the castle hill where Jarosław Koziara curved the soil with the tractor for first Polish land art.
-Whereas, the meadow on the top of a slope near the castle, that holds a wonderful vi ew on Kazimierz Dolny, was used to establish his restaurant ‘Manes’ which had a great slogan: food with view.
-Nadwiślański Janowiec paid Olszówka back giving him the honourablecitizenship…
+First of all, hee revived the Janowiec castle (along with the Granary and Barn belonging to the Nadwislańskie Museum) that used to be nothing more than picturesque ruins.
+He started organizing balls (discontinued 200 years ago), “theatre picnics”, “Castle bonfires”, shows “Light and Sound”, “Cabaret meetings: and, of course, concerts.
+He even invented a local type of bread, the yeast “Knight of Janowiec” and financed the castle’s trumpet call.
+He found a beautiful meadow right at the foot of the castle hill where Jarosław Koziara used a tractor to carve the soil for the first Polish land art.
+And the meadow located on top of a slope near the castle, that holds a wonderful view on Kazimierz Dolny, was where he established the restaurant “Manes”.
+The restaurant had a fantastic slogan – food with a view.
+Janowiec paid Olszówka back, bestowing him with honorary citizenship

-He died after long and serious illness that many know nothing about.
-He was an optimist; it seems that he fulfilled his dreams.
-When I met him several days before his death, on Krakowskie Przedmieście Street in Lublin, he was devising a vision of the next ‘Different Sounds’… As always, smiling gently…
+He died after a long and serious illness that many knew nothing about.
+He was an optimist who seemingly fulfilled his dreams.
+When I met him in Krakowskie Przedmieście street in Lublin several days before his death, he was envisoning the next edition of Different Sounds… As always, he was smiling gently…